 Mobile learning has the potential to reach women whose physical movement is regulated by conservative, traditional socio-cultural norms.
 However, these norms can go deeper in restricting and pervading the kind of learning that women and girls can experience even if they are reached via mobile devices technology.
-The challenge is not just access, but rather how women and girls make use of the information and knowledge that reaches them, and how they can transform and reconstruct this in ways that empowers them to do and to be, to have voice and participation in their households and communities as well as in achieving decent work opportunities.
+The challenge is not just access, but rather how women and girls make use of the information and knowledge that reaches them, and how they can transform and participation in their households and communities as well as in achieving decent work opportunities.